Craftivism: Feminism

 The Anti Capitalist, Anti Sweatshop and DIY movements popularized practices of craft for activism.
 These movements influenced third-wave feminists to adopt a craftivism ethos.
 Most forms of craftivism identify strongly with third-wave feminism.
 Third-wave feminist crafters are attempting to subvert the association of craft with domesticity by embracing domestic arts while identifying as feminists who are making the choice to embrace this new domesticity.
 Third-wave feminists are reclaiming knitting, sewing, and other crafting activities traditionally feminized and associated with the private sphere.
 Through this reclamation, contemporary women aim to reconnect with the female-dominated art forms, to legitimatize the importance of undervalued craft, and to show that 21st century women have the privilege to express themselves through craft, with fewer constraints exercised by the patriarchy.
 This act of resistance and shattering of the public/private binary is expressed physically through public knitting and craft circles who take a private-sphere activity and insert themselves in the male-dominated spaces of the city One example would be the Anarchist Knitting Mob who held a "Massive Knit" event in Washington Square Park to honor the death of activist and urbanist Jane Jacobs.
 Knitters decorated the trees, benches, and light posts with colorful yarn and unique patterns.
 Craftivism can also focus on doing activism in a slow, quiet, compassionate way.

 Sarah Corbett, founder of Craftivist Collective, encourages craftivists to set up private and public what she coined 'stitch-in' workshops.

-Criticism

-Women's expression has often been undervalued or ignored in the art world.
-It is considered as belonging to a lesser cultural sphere and categorized under such terms as ‘applied’, ‘decorative’ or ‘lesser’ than other art forms such as painting or sculpture.
-This critique of women's expression and craftivism as a ‘lesser’ art form has been contested within the discourse of feminism.
-Some Feminist Art discourse excludes craftivism.
-This feminist intervention into the art world perpetuates a hierarchy of art where 'craft' is a lower art form.
-Some feminists deem craftivism as reinforcing domesticity and consider it a retrogression of the feminist cause rather than a subversive tactic.